 Junior transfer students who plan to major in the biological sciences must complete the introductory requirements prior to transfer, at minimum a complete year of calculus, general chemistry, and introductory biology.
 Additionally, students who complete statistics and calculus-based physics will transfer prepared to begin their advanced degree requirements and allow time in their senior year for doing research.
 California community college students should follow the prescribed coursework in the UCSC transfer agreements available at www.assist.org.

 The UC Education Abroad Program (EAP) offers qualified students unique opportunities to broaden their educational horizons.
 Both the Ecology and Evolutionary Biology and the Molecular, Cell and Developmental Biology departments encourage interested students to participate.
-Many programs are in English-speaking countries or use English for advanced courses, offer small classes, extensive laboratories, and/or field research experience.
+Many programs are in English-speaking countries or use English for advanced courses, and offer small classes, extensive laboratories, and/or field research experience.